avitorio/docs/docs/api-reference-1/frontity-html2react.md

   // We can add a priority so it executes before or after other processors.
   priority: 10,

-  // Only process the node it if it's an image.
+  // Only process the node if it's an image.
   test: ({ node }) => node.component === "img",

   processor: ({ node }) => {